 Is There a Pill That Cures Alcoholism?

 There have been numerous news reports about an Alcoholism Pill that cures alcoholics of their dependence on alcohol.
-Dr. Mohammad of Inspire Malibu was recently featured as a medical expert on a KTLA News feature segment in Los Angeles that questioned the subject of a cure in the form of a pill.
+Dr. Torrington of Inspire Malibu was recently featured as a medical expert on a KTLA News feature segment in Los Angeles that questioned the subject of a cure in the form of a pill.

 While there is no exact pill that can be taken as a cure for alcoholism, there are several medications that can help suppress the cravings of alcoholics and drug addicts, including Naltrexone, Vivitrol, Acamprosate, and Campral.